CtrlK

 Actionability

-Highly actionable throughout: copy-paste ready JSON settings, executable bash commands for cache clearing and monitoring, specific .cursorignore contents, concrete extension mitigation strategies with exact setting keys, and specific command palette actions.
+Highly actionable throughout: provides copy-paste ready settings.json blocks, executable bash commands for cache clearing and memory monitoring, specific .cursorignore contents, concrete command palette actions, and a detailed table of extensions with specific mitigation settings.
+Nearly everything is directly executable.

 3 / 3